Highly Capable Referral & Selection

 Grades K-2

-In 2015-16, CSD implemented a defined protocol to observe for characteristics of giftedness in kindergarten students.
-Enrichment activities based on children’s literature are provided in kindergarten classrooms.
-Similar protocols were then expanded into the first and second grades.
+CSD has a defined protocol to observe characteristics of giftedness in kindergarten students.
+Enrichment activities are provided in kindergarten classrooms.
+Similar protocols are expanded into the first and second grades.
 In K-2 classrooms, differentiation strategies address the needs of learners demonstrating characteristics of giftedness.
-In second grade, students who have been screened in their primary years will participate in the nomination, assessment, and selection process for the cluster grouping model in grades 3-5.
-Those who are selected for services will then be formally identified.
+In second grade, all students will participate in the screening process for the cluster grouping model in grades 3-5.

 Grades 2-5

-Camas School District is working toward screening all 2nd through 5th-grade students using the Characteristics of Gifted Learners Inventory (CGLI) list, the CogAt Screener (2nd grade), and recent assessment data.
-Elementary school teachers, grades 2 – 5, will complete a universal screening of all students to identify individuals needing additional highly capable services and support.
+Camas School District screens all 2nd through 5th-grade students using the Characteristics of Gifted Learners Inventory (CGLI) list, the CogAT Screener (2nd grade), and recent assessment data.
+Elementary school teachers, grades 2–5, will conduct universal screening of all students to identify students who need additional highly capable services and support.
 Parent/guardian referrals are accepted for grades 2 through 5 for program consideration during the nomination window.
-While parent referrals are not required, we will utilize parent referrals as additional data for consideration during the screening process.
-Parent referrals are due by December 8.
+While parent referrals are not required, we will use them as additional data for consideration during the screening process.
+Parent referrals are due by December 4.

-The multi-disciplinary committee will screen students before any formal assessment process.
-Based on current evidence and data, students who clearly do not qualify for eligibility may be removed from the selection process.
+The multidisciplinary committee will screen students before any formal assessment.
+Based on current evidence and data, students who clearly do not meet eligibility requirements may be removed from the selection process.
 Parents who have referred their children will be notified.

 Parents may refer students online here during the nomination window only.
-Paper forms are also available in the main office at each elementary and middle school.
 Students currently identified for HCP services do not need to reapply.

 Grades 6-7